ianyfan/alevel/electronics/exposition.md

 \ Demultiplexers are used in the reception of TDM to select which output is being received

 5.4.2
+1 The packets are sent asynchronously, so the receiving computer must be able to recognise arrival of a packet and interpret it correctly
 2 The source address identifies the device the signal is coming from, if there are multiple transmission devices on the same line; it is sent first so that collisions are detected at the earliest possible moment
 \ The destination address identifies the device the signal is sending to; every device listens to the line, but only processes the information if its address matches the destination address
 \ The data payload is the part of the payload that contains the information to be sent
-\ The checksum is an identifier that is calculated from the payload and is used to verify the integrity of the payload 4 When the device transmits data, it simultaneously listen to the line to check that the source address is transmitted correctly; if not, there is another device transmitting that is corrupting the signal, so it stops transmitting waits for a predetermined time that is different for each device before transmitting again on a hopefully quiet line
+\ The checksum is an identifier that is calculated from the payload and is used to verify the integrity of the payload, such as a parity check
+4 When the device transmits data, it simultaneously listen to the line to check that the source address is transmitted correctly; if not, there is another device transmitting that is corrupting the signal, so it stops transmitting waits for a predetermined time that is different for each device before transmitting again on a hopefully quiet line
 5 The natural state of the line is high, so the first bit is a 0 to instruct the device that data is incoming
+\ The stop bit is a 1 to inform the device that there is no more data to receive and the line returns to its high state 6 A shift register is a row of D-type latches whose outputs are connected to the input of the next latch, so that on each clock pulse, the output each latch is loaded into the next latch along, causing the data to "shift" along
+7 In a parallel-serial converter, the parallel data is loaded into the shift register using multiplexers, allowing each clock pulse to transmit each bit in the word through the output of the last latch in a serial fashion
+\ In a serial-parallel converter, the serial data is loaded into the first latch and shifted along, and after the right number of clock pulses, the output of each latch is copied onto a parallel bus
+\ Crystal oscillators are used since each end of transmission must use the same timings, and crystal oscillators have very high precision
-\ The stop bit is a 1 to inform the device that there is no more data to receive and the line returns to its high state 8 In the worst case scenario, the signal alternates between 0 & 1, which is effectively a square wave with a time period of two bits, and therefore a frequency of half the bitrate
+8 In the worst case scenario, the signal alternates between 0 & 1, which is effectively a square wave with a time period of two bits, and therefore a frequency of half the bitrate